KevinLu/htn2020/README.md

 ## What we learned

 We learned how to use a new database, CockroachDB!
+We learned how to use the Dropbase API and how to upload files via HTTP requests.
 We also learned how to develop an authentication system for users to sign up and log in.

-## What's next for crowd.space
+## What's next for crowd.data

 There are some limitations of the DropBase API, such as not being able to create a pipeline and get the pipeline token from the API.
 In the future, when the API gets updated, we hope to be able to make the process of uploading data and starting a thread even simpler by allowing users to interact solely on our platform.
 Then we can take care of the rest in the backend.
 In addition, we would like to allow the original poster of a thread to accept or reject data submissions.
 This ensures that all contributions are valid according to the OP as well.